OV00VO/p3battleships/README.md

 There are still som UX and UI bugs that could be fixed for a better game experience.
 Based on presets for the deployment the Code Institute Template for deployment was not adjusted to the gameplan itself.
 This project was based on not using other import of libraries that the standard Python Random library, no other libraries or similar was used in the project.
 By using different libraries for instance the Graphic library the game could be improved further.

 ### Validator Testing PEP8
-(0) errors were returned from PEP8online.com at final check.
+(0) errors were returned from [PEP8 Validator fron Code Institute](https://pep8ci.herokuapp.com/) at final check.

 ![p3battleship_PEP8](https://github.com/OV00VO/p3battleships/assets/136384344/f79d4e54-c396-4410-be7e-459e5675cb44)